onflow/cadence/docs/language.md

-To get the addresses of the signers of a transaction, use the `address` field of each signing `AuthAccount` that is passed to the transaction's `prepare` block.
+To get the addresses of the signers of a transaction, use the `address` field of each signing `AuthAccount` that is passed to the transaction's `prepare` phase.

 There is currently no API that allows getting other transaction information.
 Please let us know if your use-case demands it by request this feature in an issue.